Palfore/OSRSmath/README.md

 ### User

-Navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version.
+Navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version (Asset) for your system.
+Unzip, and run!
+You may be prompted with a security warning, I will look into removing this.

 ### Developer
 1. Open a terminal/command prompt.